instructlab/instructlab/README.md

 ```
 lab chat -m <New model name>
 ```

+If you are interested in optimizing the quality of the model's responses, please see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md#model-fine-tuning-and-response-optimization)

 ## 🎁 Submit your new knowledge

 Of course the final step is, if you've improved the model, to open up a a pull-request in the [taxonomy repository](https://github.com/instruct-lab/taxonomy) that includes the `qna.yaml` files with your improved data.